© The Scoring Method 2021. All Rights Reserved.

 The number one rule is to keep the ball in play at all costs.

 If your driver is your straightest club, hit it.
 But if you can’t, if you’re worried about keeping the ball in play with that club, I’d prefer to be 200 yards out then taking three off the tee.

-“No, you have to get the ball as close as you can safely to the green, without losing your golf ball or without getting a penalty.”
+He said, “No, you have to get the ball as close as you can safely to the green without losing your golf ball or getting a penalty.”

 The mindset shift that we need to make is, “Okay.
 Yes, we obviously want to hit it as far as we possibly can, as close to the green as we possibly can.
 But we can’t do that if we’re risking hitting it in the woods or in the water.
-Choose smarter clubs, choose smarter aiming points.”
+Choosing smarter clubs means choosing smarter aiming points.”

 It’s learning how to play the game of golf strategically and choosing a practical approach that fits your ability.

-Play golf for 18 holes, and see if you can just keep it in play for 18 holes no matter what.
+Golf for 18 holes and see if you can just keep it in play the entire time, no matter what.